gongahkia/personal-wiki/README.md

 ---

-> Credits to [this guy](https://castel.dev/post/lecture-notes-3/) for the file structure of these notes.
+> Credits to [this](https://forum.obsidian.md/t/dendron-style-notes-in-obsidian/47291) [guy](https://www.kevinslin.com/notes/3dd58f62-fee5-4f93-b9f1-b0f0f59a9b64/) for the Dendron-style structure of these notes.